rmelian/asyncapi-samples/orders/README.md

 ![Orders sample application](orders.jpg)

-We assume the services are communicating through a message broker using the AMPQ protocol.
+For this example it is assumed the services are communicating through a message broker using the AMPQ protocol.

+Also these specifications are making use of a WIP [Pull Request](https://github.com/asyncapi/asyncapi/pull/258/files?short_path=66aecf4#diff-66aecf47e1eec5bfb6c5192f67c0914f)

 ## AsyncAPI specifications